StetsonZ/Cisco-Enterprise-Home-Lab/README.md

 ## Device Configurations

-Configuration backups are stored in the `Configs` directory.
+Configuration backups are stored in the `configs` directory.

 ---